gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## Improved handling of ZIP archives on classpaths

 Compile classpath and runtime classpath analysis will now detect the most common zip extension instead of only supporting `.jar`.
 It will inspect nested zip archives as well instead of treating them as blobs.
-This improves the likelihood of cache hits for tasks that take such nested zips as an input, e.g. when testing applications packaged as a fat jar.
+This improves the likelihood of [build cache hits](userguide/build_cache.html) for tasks that take such nested zips as an input, e.g. when testing applications packaged as a fat jar.

 The ZIP analysis now also avoids unpacking entries that are irrelevant, e.g. resource files on a compile classpath.